jonkster/biot2/devices/samr21-zllk/05-border-router/README.md

 # Overview

-Rough code for 6lowPAN nodes.
+Rough code for 6lowPAN border router.

-It experiments with udp wireless communication between samr21z-llk boards.

-See ../adc/README.md for details on architecture etc
+Uses a SLIP network connection via USB between the router and PC.

 # summary:

+after flashing board (use samr21-zllk)

-1. connect one node with FTDI cable to PC USB.
-This will be the edge router/root of the DODAG
+1. connect with FTDI cable to PC USB.

-2. hit reset on both boards

-3. hit SW0 on the edge router board
+2. hit reset on the board to reboot it

-4. from one of the boards, send a udp message to another board to change led colour from the shell eg

-    usb affe::2 red

-The targetted board should change led colour and also fire a return message to change led colour on the original board (which will respond in kind - basically like a UNIX 'finger war' but with changing colours :)
+3. run the script 'runrouter' on PC to confirm communication between router and PC works

+# to send commands from PC to router do something like:

+echo blue | nc -6u -q 1 affe::2 8888

+This sends the string 'blue' to the router via a udp message.

+# possibly useful snippets

+to create interface on PC:

+../utils/tunslip6 affe::1/64 -t tun0 -s /dev/ttyUSB0 -B115200"

+(run killall tunslip6 to kill the interface)